huawei-noah/trustworthyAI/competition/PCIC2022_track1_baseline/README.md

+Baseline for track 1 of the PCIC 2022 competition.
-This baseline method orginates from the paper: [Time series domain adaptation via sparse associative structure alignment](https://arxiv.org/abs/2012.11797).
+The method used orginates from the paper "[Time series domain adaptation via sparse associative structure alignment](https://arxiv.org/abs/2012.11797)".

-You can design more complicated methods based on this fundamental code.
+You can design more complicated methods based on this foundational code.